dhmunro/npplus/README.md

 Highlights
 ----------

-1. A high performance piecewise polynomial class PwPOly supporting more methods than the scipy PPoly class, including a root finder and arithmetic operations.
+1. A high performance piecewise polynomial class PwPoly supporting more methods than the scipy PPoly class, including a root finder and arithmetic operations.
 2. Simplified spline and polyline interpolating and fitting functions